-The San Luis Obispo County SELPA Community Advisory Committee (CAC) is composed of parents of children with disabilities enrolled in public or private schools, parents of other pupils enrolled in school, pupils and adults with disabilities, within the San Luis Obispo County SELPA, regular and special educators, and other school personnel within the SELPA, representatives of other public and nonpublic agencies, and individuals interested in the education of children with disabilities.
+The San Luis Obispo County Special Education Local Plan Area (SELPA) Community Advisory Committee (CAC) is composed of parents of children with disabilities enrolled in public or private schools, parents of other pupils enrolled in school, pupils and adults with disabilities within the San Luis Obispo County SELPA, regular and special educators, and other school personnel within the SELPA, representatives of other public and nonpublic agencies, and individuals interested in the education of children with disabilities.

 The school boards of the participating Local Education Agencies (LEAs) shall appoint one or more members to the CAC.
-The Governing Council shall appoint one or more members at-large to the CAC.
-The appointed members are responsible to the Governing Board of each agency.
-The Governing Council shall establish policies for the operation of the CAC.
+The SELPA Governance Council shall appoint one or more members at-large to the CAC.
+The appointed members are responsible to the SELPA Governance Board of each LEA.
+The SELPA Governance Council shall establish policies for the operation of the CAC.
 The CAC serves the SELPA in an advisory capacity only, in accordance with Education Code and procedures specified in the SELPA Policy Manual.

-The Governing Council will receive CAC meeting minutes as part of the Governing agendas..
+The SELPA Governance Council will receive CAC meeting minutes as part of the SELPA Governance agendas.
 Regularly scheduled meetings are held to help members keep well informed regarding programs and legislation for children with disabilities and to foster closer communication with school administrators, educators, parents and community.
 The CAC will advise and inform SELPA staff regarding community conditions, aspirations and goals for children with disabilities.